 Prior to ArcGIS Pro 2.3, it was possible to run ArcGIS Pro on a Windows virtual machine (VM) on MacOS using two common deployments: Parallels or VMware Fusion.
 However, at ArcGIS Pro 2.3, the minimum version requirements for OpenGL and DirectX increased beyond what is supported by the underlying MacOS.

 Recommended minimum hardware requirements

-To use ArcGIS Pro on a Mac, a contemporary Mac (MacBook Pro, iMac, or Mac Pro) with a quad core Intel processor, 256 GB storage, and 8 GB RAM or better is required.
-The virtualization software (hypervisor) can also take advantage of a GPU if one is available.
+To use ArcGIS Pro on a Mac, a contemporary Mac (MacBook Pro, iMac, or Mac Pro) with a quad-core Intel processor, 256 GB storage, and 8 GB RAM or better is required.

 Boot Camp allows you to install Windows within a dedicated hard disk partition on your Mac.
 In this configuration, Windows runs natively, accessing the Mac hardware directly.
-You can access Windows by restarting your Mac, holding down the Option key, and selecting the disk partition that contains your Windows operating system.
+You can access Windows by restarting your Mac and pressing and holding the Option key while selecting the disk partition that contains your Windows operating system.

-This may be useful if you want to run ArcGIS Pro and access the available underlying hardware directly, instead of the overhead of installing and running virtualization software.
 The limitation is that you cannot access MacOS and its applications at the same time.
-To access MacOS and its applications, you will need to restart your Mac.
+To access Windows and MacOS, you will need to restart your Mac.